 Our solicitors are able to arrange for a relative to grant power of attorney while they are able to do so.
-This means that either yourself, another trusted family member, or a professional can look after the individual's affairs if needed.
+This means that either you, another trusted family member, or a professional can look after the individual's affairs if needed.

 A power of attorney is essentially the power to manage someone else's affairs because that person is incapable of acting on their own behalf.
 So, for instance, if the person in question: